 Under normal condition, the contacts of air blast circuit breaker are closed.

-The opening of contacts are done by a flow of air blast established by the opening of blast valve (located between air reservoir and arcing chamber ).
+When a fault occurs, the contacts are opened and an arc is struck between them.
+The opening of contacts is done by a flow of air blast established by the opening of the blast valve (located between air reservoir and arcing chamber ).

 The air blast cools the arc and sweeps away the arching products into the atmosphere.